GallTech/rag-lab/README.md

 ## Homelab Retrieval-Augmented Generation (RAG)

-A Retrieval-Augmented Generation (RAG) system designed to ingest, embed, and query ~100,000 Artificial Intelligence research papers.
+**A Retrieval-Augmented Generation (RAG) system designed to ingest, embed, and query ~100,000 Artificial Intelligence research papers.**

-A Retrieval-Augmented Generation (RAG) system grounds a large language model's responses in a specific, authoritative knowledge base.
-My current lab RAG system has consumed over 100,000 Artificial Intelligence research papers.
+Retrieval-Augmented Generation (RAG) systems ground a large language model's responses in a specific, authoritative knowledge base.
+My current RAG system has consumed over 100,000 Artificial Intelligence research papers.

 Each paper is broken into smaller sections ("chunks") and each of these is processed into an “embedding,” a mathematical representation that makes it possible to compare concepts and ideas rather than just matching keywords.

-When a question is asked, it is also broken into mathematical embeddings.
-The system then matches these embeddings and provides the results to the LLM model, which then generates a clear natural language answer grounded in the source material.
+When a question is asked, it too is converted into mathematical embeddings.
+The system can then match these embeddings (question & content) and provide the results to the LLM model.
+The language model then uses the retrieved content, along with other instructions such as tone and style, to generate a clear natural-language answer that stays grounded in the source material.

 ## Project Goals
 1. Hands-on learning: Build my first non-trivial Linux software project, gaining practical experience with Python, Bash, GitHub, monitoring, and related tooling.